cyanreg/avtransport/draft-qstream-spec.md

 In case of multiple channels, the packets MUST contain the concatenated contents in coding order of all channels' packets.

-In case the Opus bitstream contains native Opus FEC data, the FEC data MUST be appended to the packet as-is, and any [EDC packets](#edc-packets) sent in regards to the stream MUST have an `fec_length` field value of 0.
+In case the Opus bitstream contains native Opus FEC data, the FEC data MUST be appended to the packet as-is, and no [FEC packets](#fec-packets) must be present in regards to this stream.

 Implementations **MUST NOT** use the `opus_prepad` field, but **MUST** set the first stream packet's `pts` value to a negative value as defined in [data packets](#data-packets) to remove the required number of prepended samples.